 Stirring it up:

-Who doesn’t like chocolate?
-And what about chocolate and mint?
+Do you like chocolate?
+What about chocolate and mint?
 A yummy combination to be sure.
-These absolutely delicious chocolate cookies have just a hint of peppermint and pack a mouthful of chocolaty goodness.
+These absolutely delicious chocolate mint cookies have just a hint of this versatile herb flavour and packs a mouthful of chocolaty goodness.

 Makes 36 cookies